CSC1-1101-TTh9-S21/ps2/README.md

 4. Write a command to print out the last letter of the string, which is "e".

-5. Create a variable called `middle` and use a mathematical operation to identify the location of the middle character is the string.
+5. Create a variable called `middle` and use a mathematical operation to identify the location of the middle character of the string.
 The middle character of "snowpocalypse" is "c".
-It is the 7th letter in the string, but remember that Python starts counting from 0, so it will be the character at index 6.
+It is the 7th letter in the string, but remember that Python starts counting from 0, so it will be the character at "index 6".

 6. Write a command to print out that middle character using the variable you created in step 5.